Zint Barcode Generator and Zint Barcode Studio User Manual

 }

-for (circle = my_symbol->vector->circles; circle; circle = circle->next) {
+for (circle = symbol->vector->circles; circle; circle = circle->next) {

-draw_circle(circle->x, circle->y, circle->diameter,
+draw_circle(circle->x, circle->y, circle->diameter, circle->width);

 }